iwatkot/maps4fs/docs/FAQ.md

 Make sure that **Always loaded** checkbox is checked, then save it and execute.
 It should help.

+### I launched the script to download satellite images from QGIS, but it's taking too long, what should I do?

+The script is downloading a huge GeoTIFF image, so it can take a while depending on the region size and hardware.
+Some guys reported that on old CPUs it can take up to 30 minutes.
+Just wait, and it will finish eventually.

 If you think that some question should be added here, please, contact me in [Discord](https://discord.gg/Sj5QKKyE42) or open an issue on GitHub.
 Thank you!